Joseph (Joe) Izraelevitz

 Manuscripts in Progress

 - Joseph Izraelevitz, Wentao Cai, Hensen Wen, Terence Kelly, Hideaki Kimura, and Michael L. Scott.
 Polytree: A synchronization framework for building ordered maps.
 In preparation.

 - Joseph Izraelevitz, Alexey Gotsman, and Gregory Chockler.
 Acuerdo: Fast atomic broadcast over RDMA.
-Under review at ASPLOS, 2019.
+In preparation.

 Undergraduate and junior graduate students at the Univ. of Rochester have the opportunity, as part of some seminar courses, to work on independent research projects with senior graduate students.
 Often, these projects turn into full-ﬂedged research collaborations that continue after the end of the class, generally with minimal faculty supervision.
 Through this arrangement, I have been the primary research mentor for three students.